-The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "Copperbank") for the six months ended June 30, 2016, is prepared as of August 26, 2016 and should be read together with the condensed consolidated interim financial statements for the same period and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") along with the financial statements and the MD&A for the most recent year ended December 31, 2015.
+The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "Copperbank") for the three months ended March 31, 2017, is prepared as of May 30, 2017 and should be read together with the condensed consolidated interim financial statements for the period ended March 31, 2017 and March 31, 2016, and the audited consolidated financial statements for the recent year ended December 31, 2016 and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollar unless otherwise indicated.